 "My involvement started because a school I was attending did not want to provide an automated external defibrillator, or AED, even though I had a prescription for it.
 For months, my mother and I tried to get them in the school.
 I finally had to switch schools," she said.

 Eventually, the American Heart Association and Massachusetts lawmakers got involved in the campaign to get AEDs in all state schools.
-At this time, because of Wolfe's story, all Berkshire County schools have AEDs.
-The efforts are ongoing to make the life-saving machines mandatory in schools across the state and nation.

 Last year, Wolfe participated in "Heart on The Hill" at the Statehouse where her story was shared and legislation was passed for a standard medical emergency response plan for all schools.